llm-bible/llm-bible.github.io/_publications/viswanath2023fairpy.markdown

 ---
 layout: publication
-title: FairPy A Toolkit for Evaluation of Social Biases and their Mitigation in Large Language Models
+title: Fairpy A Toolkit For Evaluation Of Social Biases And Their Mitigation In Large Language Models
 authors: Viswanath Hrishikesh, Zhang Tianyi
 conference: "Arxiv"
 year: 2023